 How to Navigate This Change?

 Chesamel are experts in building and embedding teams within your organisation, whether it’s on a project basis or longer contractual positions.
 We embed the right talent with the right cultural fit to ensure maximum ROI on your projects.
 We understand the skills required to build a programmatic marketing team amongst other marketing disciplines.
-Take a look at our embedded teams offering here, or get in touch with Marcus Cronan at email@example.com with any questions or enquiries.
+Take a look at our embedded teams offering here, or get in touch with John Cofie at firstname.lastname@example.org with any questions or enquiries.